 |Redemption options||Cash Rewards can be redeemed directly into your PayPal balance at any time, for any amount.|

 |Foreign transaction fee||3%|

 If you’re an avid PayPal shopper, the flexibility to redeem your rewards for any amount is incredibly attractive.
 But before you sign up, there are a few things you should consider.

 2% cash back is great, but there are better reward rates.

 If you aren’t a heavy spender, you should consider a card with higher rewards rates for certain categories.
 For example, the Blue Cash Preferred® Card from American Express earns a whopping 6% at U.S. supermarkets on up to $6,000 per year, then 1%.
-(It also earns 3% unlimited cash back at U.S gas stations and select U.S. department stores.)
+Plus earn 6% cash back on select U.S. streaming subscriptions (It also earns 3% unlimited cash back at U.S gas stations and on transit.)

 If you max out the Blue Cash Preferred® Card from American Express’ 6% category and spend $500 a month on groceries, you’ll earn $360 cash back.
 In comparison, you’d have to spend $1,500 a month — three times as much — with the PayPal Cashback Mastercard® to earn the same $360 reward.
 The bottom line is that unless you’re spending $2,000 or more on your card each month, you might be better off with a higher-rate cash back card — even it if has earning caps.